crashdean/kickstarter-analysis/README.md

  One conclusion form the Theater Outcomes vs Launch Date chart is that the best month for a fund raiser would be May.
 The data didn't account for why this was true, but furhter analysis could be completed.
 The second conclution would be the close correlation between the
  Successful and the Failed lines.
-They seem to follow the same trend of the greatest month being May.
-Although the Failed line also had a high rate during the month of October.
+They seem to follow the same trend of the greatest month being May but with the failed line having a lower frequency.

 ### Analysis of Outcomes Based on Goals